SCCapstone/Symphony/README.md

 # MRFIT

 Description: This is a workout app that will allow users to track their progress in the gym.
-It will also allow users to share workouts with friends and create workout templates.
+By creating custom workout templates and exercises, a user can keep track of what they want to do when they hit the gym, and their past progress.
+They may also create goals to aspire towards, and notifications to keep themselves motivated.

 Style Guide: https://developer.android.com/kotlin/style-guide